Mishalassif/rollcall/README.md

 then appears to give a filename to save the selected data.
 If the filename is 'bill5', the details of the bills in the four corner regions will be saved to the file 'output/raw/H115/interactive_output/bill5.csv'.
 After entering the filename, the plot of bills/members appears from which you can select four rectangular regions by clicking on their diagonal corners.
-The plot also shows the bill details upon hovering on a bill.
+The plot also shows the bill/member details while hovering on a bill/member.